Like all guitar players, I spend more time than I should thinking about tonewoods.

 The extra midrange is what’s really appealing to many, especially those of us who want to rock the house.
 Jatoba is really going to sing with distortion, and it doesn’t matter if it’s a light crunch or a chunky metal rhythm sound.

 For lead work, that midrange may even become a necessity in time.
-Jatoba has a real chance to become the next “holy grail” that guitarists are after.
+In my opinion, Jatoba has a real chance to become the next “holy grail” that guitarists are after.
 Its durability and cost-effectiveness are simply added bonuses to the killer sounds it can offer.

 Where Can You Get Your Hands on a Jatoba Fretboard?